1-nantes-ross-helen.jpg

 Breton palace

-Surrounded by a water-filled moat, the imposing Château des Ducs de Bretagne is a good place to start any visit of France’s sixth largest city.
+Surrounded by a water-filled moat, the imposing Château des ducs de Bretagne is a good place to start any visit of France’s sixth largest city.
 It was built in the 15th century by Francois II, one of the last rulers of Brittany, and later became the Breton residence of the French monarchy.
 After an extensive 15-year restoration programme, the castle now houses Nantes’ history museum, where visitors can learn about the city’s past as France’s largest port.
 Kids will enjoy a walk around the ramparts followed by a picnic on the grassy lawn.

 Old town